mangrish/java-neo4j-ogm/README.md

 I plan on adding spring support in a later release.

-## Differences between Spring Data Neo4J
+## Comparison with Spring Data Neo4J.

 - This OGM does not support the concept of "Relationship Entities" natively.
 Relationships in a Neo4J Database provide metadata about the relationship between two nodes.
 Instead, relationships with properties can be modelled with defining ordering